Reed Hastings announced on January 19, 2023 that he’s stepping down as the CEO of Netflix, but would stay on as the company’s executive chairman.

-In the book, Hastings and Meyer expand on the notorious presentation deck Netflix shared online in 2009 — a slideshow outlining the company’s unorthodox organizational culture that Facebook COO Sheryl Sandberg called one of the most important documents to ever come out of Silicon Valley.
+In the book, Hastings and Meyer expand on the notorious presentation deck Netflix shared online in 2009 — a slideshow outlining the company’s unorthodox organizational culture that Facebook COO Sheryl Sandberg called one of the most important documents to ever come out of Silicon Valley — and share insightful stories of leadership along the way.

-Here are some of the most surprising and illuminating stories from the book.
+Here are seven of the most interesting and surprising leadership lessons:

 Offer Feedback Anytime, Anywhere